ceph/ceph/doc/rados/troubleshooting/troubleshooting-osd.rst

 	ls /var/log/ceph

 If you don't get enough log detail, you can change your logging level.
-See `Ceph Logging and Debugging`_ and `Logging and Debugging Config Reference`_ in the Ceph Configuration documentation for details.
-Also, see `Debugging and Logging`_ in the Ceph Operations documentation to ensure that Ceph performs adequately under high logging volume.
+See `Logging and Debugging`_ for details to ensure that Ceph performs adequately under high logging volume.

 Admin Socket